DIY Slime is the new popular activity for kids. Come see How To Make Slime for Kids that's easy and doesn't contain Borax.

-Slime is the new kid/teen/tween obsession, and I think that with its bright sparkly colors and creative textures, everyone is falling in love!
+Slime is a cool kid/teen/tween obsession, and we think that with its bright sparkly colors and creative textures, everyone is falling in love!

 The mesmerizing and addictive slime videos on YouTube are a major hit.
-Anyone can follow the few simple directions to make this squishy fun substance.
-If you don’t already know, there are many different ways for How to Make Slime and testing 1 or 2 ingredient slimes is also a popular topic to watch on YouTube.
+Anyone can follow a few simple directions to make this squishy fun substance.
+If you don’t already know, there are many different ways How to Make Slime, and testing 1 or 2 ingredient slimes is also a popular topic to watch on YouTube.

-Grab your materials and let’s make some slime!
-You will need:
+Grab your materials, wash your hands, and let’s make some contact solution slime!
+You will need the following:

 - Elmer's glitter, clear or white glue